byJeevan/JDA-SwiftUI-Widgets/README.md

 4. **Expandable** (Accordion) List: List that can expand or collapse.
 5. **Basic Activity Indicator**: Simplest Activity indicator for SwiftUI.
 6. **Endless List (Lazy loading)**: List that scrolls infinitely and fetches new content whenever a user reaches the end of the list.
+7. **Custom dialog prompt**: Custom dialog that can be easily baked as per the requirements.

 ##### ... & More under development